realworldocaml/book/en/08-imperative-programming.md

 ## Lazy computation

-There are many instances where imperative programming is used to change or improve the performance characteristics of a program, without otherwise changing the behavior.
+There are many instances where imperative programming is used to modify or improve the performance characteristics of a program, without otherwise changing the behavior.
 In other words, the program could be written without side-effects, but performance is improved by techniques like lazy computation,